mlearnprojects/algorithms/README.md

-summary of the book [Problem Solving with Algorithms and Data Structures](http://interactivepython.org/runestone/static/pythonds/index.html)
+Summary of the book [Problem Solving with Algorithms and Data Structures](http://interactivepython.org/runestone/static/pythonds/index.html).

-if jupyter notebooks can't be seen in github, use [this nbviewer link](https://nbviewer.jupyter.org/github/mlearnprojects/algorithms/tree/master/)
+If jupyter notebooks can't be seen in github, use [this nbviewer link](https://nbviewer.jupyter.org/github/mlearnprojects/algorithms/tree/master/).